plinkr/flash-blip/README.md

 - Use the up and down arrow keys to navigate through menu options, and press Enter or Space to select one.
 - R to restart.

+*You can also use a Game Controller.*

 ### Powerups
 There are 6 in total: 3 active that the player activates on pickup, and 3 passive that provide ongoing benefits.

 - **Active Powerups**:
   - Star: Grants 10 seconds of invulnerability, allowing safe passage through obstacles.
   - Hourglass: Shrinks and slows the orbiting obstacles around points, slows the player's fall scroll speed, and nearly stops the player below 80% of the screen height, lasting 10 seconds.
-  - Phase Shift: Enables a larger ping that teleports the player to the next point upon contact with a ping or the next point, ignoring obstacles, lasting 10 seconds.
+  - Phase Shift: Enables a larger faster ping that teleports the player to the next point upon contact with a ping or the next point, ignoring obstacles, lasting 10 seconds.

 - **Passive Powerups**:
   - Bolt: Creates a lightning bolt at the bottom of the screen; if the player touches it, they are automatically teleported safely to the next point, preventing loss when reaching the screen bottom, lasting 30 seconds.
-  - Score Multiplier: Multiplies the score by 4x while active, lasting 15 seconds.
+  - Score Multiplier: Multiplies the score by 4x while active, lasting 30 seconds.
   - Spawn Rate Boost: Doubles the rate of random powerup generation, lasting 30 seconds.

 Powerups are collected via pinging (right-click or C key) or blipping over them.